Konstanz Linguistics Conference 2025

 Massimiliano Canzi, David Diem, Leah Doroski, Marieke Einfeldt, Alec Gallo,

-Alexander Hixson, Hyewon Jang, Scott Kunkel, Chiara Riegger, Tianyi Zhao
+Hyewon Jang, Scott Kunkel, Chingiz Poletaev, Chiara Riegger, Tianyi Zhao

 @ the Department of Linguistics, University of Konstanz.